OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

 Summary:

-* when creating a new RESTful resource (e.g. PUT or POST), we may need to clean-up after ourselves in order to run more than one test.
+* When creating a new RESTful resource (e.g. PUT or POST), we may need to clean-up after ourselves in order to run more than one test.
 * JSR223 blocks allow us to execute basic Groovy (default).
 This can be especially useful when you need to clean-up a JSON result from a previous